madzera/madzera-env/README.md

 #### powerlevel10k configuration

-1. Install new fonts from this [link](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k).
+1. Install new fonts from this [link](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k), or download from [here](./2_ohmyzsh/fonts/).
 The fonts will make your environment more ergonomic.
 2. You can configure the layout of your ohmyzsh by importing my configuration file inside your home directory or through prompt command:
 	- You can use my *.p10k.zsh* configuration file.
 Just copy the [file](./2_ohmyzsh/.p10k.zsh) and paste inside your Ubuntu home directory.
 	- To configure by prompt command and generating your own *.p10k.zsh* file, just run the command: `p10k configure`.